Todgarh-Raoli Wildlife Sanctuary

 Todgarh Raoli Wildlife Sanctuary is a wildlife sanctuary in Rajasthan, India.
 Spread over the Ajmer, Pali and Rajsamand districts of the state, it was established in 1983.
 It occupies about 495 km2 of tropical deciduous forests and grassland.
 Major wildlife includes leopard, wild boar, chinkara, common langur, sloth bears and Indian wolf.
 Also, about 143 bird species were recorded here in the 2013 survey.
 Nearest major town is Ajmer, which is 105 km away.
 Ajmer Junction Railway Station and Beawar Railway Station are the nearest railheads.

 Location

-The sanctuary is located pretty much in the middle of the Aravalli hill ranges, being based on the village of Todgarh, 25 km from Jassa Khera on NH-8 Delhi-Udaipur Highway.
+The sanctuary is situated roughly at the center of the Aravalli hill ranges, being based on the village of Todgarh, 25 km from Jassa Khera on NH-8 Delhi-Udaipur Highway.

+Places of Interest

 Dudhaleshwar Temple

 An ancient temple dedicated to Shiva, surrounded by tall trees of Karanj, Tamarind, and Banyan, attracts tourists.
 There is a perennial source of spring water in the temple.
 There is an ancient shivling and the water stream flows from this shivling.
 That can be seen every season.